China economic growth holds steady as retail spending rises

 “Economic activity seems to be holding up reasonably well, with few signs that a renewed slowdown is just around the corner,” said Julian Evans-Pritchard of Capital Economics in a report.

-Still, analysts cautioned growth is likely to slow next year because the latest strength is based in part on a surge in bank lending and real estate prices — both of which regulators see as a risk and are trying to restrain.
+Still, analysts cautioned growth is likely to slow next year because the latest strength is based in part on a surge in bank lending and real estate prices.
+Regulators see both as a risk and are trying to rein them in.

 Most Read Stories